 Gamer motivations are broken into six key motivations — action, social, mastery, achievement, immersion and creativity — which are placed into three categories: action-social, mastery-achievement and creativity-immersion.
 These key motivations help gamers understand their own play style as well as their friends’ play styles.
 In my game design classes, it was one of the first concepts we talked about; after all, knowing your play style helps you learn your design style!

-Each motivation acts as a spectrum.
-Just because a player scores lower in one motivation doesn’t mean that they can’t enjoy games from another, as there are many different games on each side of the spectrum for each category.
+Each arousal acts as a spectrum.
+Just because a player scores lower on one stimulus, it doesn’t mean they can’t enjoy games with a different stimulus, as there are many different games on both sides for each category, including casino online in Poland, where every player has the opportunity to not only have fun and relax, but also the chance to earn real money.

 If you’d like to take the Quantic Foundry’s gamer motivation profile test before we dive into each motivation, here’s the link!